 The maximum amount of direct funding that an SME may receive via DigiCirc is 60,000€, taking into consideration all phases of the 3 accelerator programmes.
-It means that an SME, already selected under the previous call on circular cities, can get, from both acceleration programmes, circular cities and blue economy, a maximum amount of 60,000€.
+It means that an SME, already selected under the previous calls on circular cities or blue economy, can get, as a whole from the three acceleration programmes, circular cities, blue economy and bioeconomy, a maximum amount of 60,000€.